GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

     1995](#ref-cortes_support-vector_1995); [Frey and Slate,
     1991](#ref-frey_letter_1991)).
 The present study tests SVM with linear, radial, and polynomial kernels.
--   **• Artificial neural network (ANN):** with multi-layer perception, uses a series of hidden layers and error backpropagation for model training ([Rumelhart et al., 1986](#ref-rumelhart_learning_1986)).
+-   **Artificial neural network (ANN):** with multi-layer perception, uses a series of hidden layers and error backpropagation for model training ([Rumelhart et al., 1986](#ref-rumelhart_learning_1986)).
 -   **Naïve Bayes:** computes class probabilities using Bayes’ rule ([Weihs et al., 2005](#ref-weihs_klar_2005)).

 All models are evaluated using 10×50 k-fold cross validation (10 folds and 50 cycles), providing measures of accuracy.
+Using a 10-fold division, each fold will have 14 data points (with the exception of the last fold, which will have 13 data points).
+Each fold serves subsequently as test set for a trained model.
+Although computationally more expensive, this guarantees that all data points will serve as test sets.
+The 50 cycles provide a random shuffling of the dataset prior to fold division, thus ensuring that the composition of the folds varies in each cycle and it does not play a significant role in the evaluation of the models.

+Machine Learning models commonly use a 0.5 classification threshold to assign categories.
+However, classification thresholds can be modified to balance the ability of model to detect true positives and avoid false positives which are respectively referred as sensitivity and specificity (this problem is exemplified in the following figure).
 The receiver operating characteristic (ROC) curve is employed to evaluate the ratio of detected true positives while avoiding false positives ([Bradley, 1997](#ref-bradley_use_1997); [Spackman, 1989](#ref-spackman_signal_1989)).
 The ROC curve allows visually analyzing model performance and calculating the AUC, which ranges from 1